umbraco/UmbracoDocs/Reference/Querying/IPublishedContent/IsHelpers.md

-#DynamicPublishedContent IsHelpers
+#IPublishedContent IsHelpers
-The IsHelper methods are a set of extension methods for DynamicPublishedContent to 'help' perform quick conditional queries against DynamicPublishedContent nodes in a collection.
+The IsHelper methods are a set of extension methods for IPublishedContent to help perform quick conditional queries against IPublishedContent nodes in a collection.

 IsHelper methods all work the same, and have 3 overloads.
 They're basically ternary operators, but work a little nicer in that they're easy to embed in properties and quicker to write as you don't need so many brackets to make Razor understand them.